jadonk/cloud9-examples/PocketBeagle/.work-in-progress/Grove/Kit.md

 ## Software

 - Step 1.
-Enter Cloud9 by typing IP of Pocket Beagle
+Enter Cloud9 by typing IP of PocketBeagle
 - Step 2.
 Select PocketBeagle -> Grove
 - Step 3.
 Run the Start_the_Party.py by using Runner:Python.